gecko0307/gscript3/README.md

 ## Usage

+Gscript3 interpreter comes in two forms - `gs` and `gsrunner`.
+- `gs` is the main command line tool to run and compile scripts;
+- `gsrunner` is a minimal runtime executable used to distribute standalone applications packed with compiled bytecode.

-Run a script:
+Running a script:

 `gs -i script.gs`

-Compile a script without running:
+Compiling a script without running:

 `gs -c -i script.gs`